CodeYourFuture/JavaScript-Core-1-Homework/week-2/1-exercises/D-predicates/README.md

 **Predicate** is a fancy word for a function that returns a boolean value.

-These functions are very useful because they let you test if a value satisifies certain requirements.
+These functions are very useful because they let you test if a value satisfies certain requirements.

 ```js
 function isNumber(value) {